ric2b/Vivaldi-browser/chromium/docs/linux_eclipse_dev.md

 requires the Eclipse knows correct include paths and pre-processor definitions.
 After fighting with with a number of approaches, I've found the below to work best for me.

+*The instrcutions below are out-of-date since it references GYP.
+Please see `gn help gen` for how to generate an Eclipse CDT file in GN.
+If you use Eclipse and make it work, please update this documentation.*

 1. From a shell in your src directory, run `GYP_GENERATORS=ninja,eclipse build/gyp_chromium`